-The following announced levels from carriers are for General Rate Increases as well as a Peak Season Surcharge, and third quarter Bunker Fuel Adjustments beginning on the dates listed below.
+The following announced levels from carriers are for General Rate Increases as well as a Peak Season Surcharge beginning on the dates listed below.

-U.S.-NAFTA freight totaled $96.1 billion in March 2015 as three out of five transportation modes – air, rail, and truck – carried more U.S.-NAFTA freight than in March 2014, according to the TransBorder Freight Data released today by the U.S. Department of Transportation’s Bureau of Transportation Statistics (BTS).
+U.S.-NAFTA freight totaled $93.3 billion in April 2015 as all modes but air carried less U.S.-NAFTA freight than in April 2014, according to the TransBorder Freight Data released today by the U.S. Department of Transportation’s Bureau of Transportation Statistics (BTS).
 Year-over-year, the value of U.S.-NAFTA freight flows by all modes decreased by 6.8 percent.
 Large decreases in the value of NAFTA trade by pipeline and vessel in April were due to the reduced unit price of mineral fuel shipments.

 Over the last few weeks there have been two separate trade related bills making headlines.